Thai Massage school helps villagers

 The role of the mind in healing

-I did not speak any Thai in those days, and the villagers did not speak one word of English, so our only communication was through a translator, or sign language and smiles.
+I did not speak any Thai in those days, and the villagers did not speak a single word of English, so our only communication was through a translator, or sign language and smiles.

 It was a very humbling experience.
 Here I was, a rookie Thai Massage student with no real therapeutic experience, and suddenly I was confronted with all those people, many of whom had issues that could certainly not be fixed with a 20 minute massage session.